hpcleuven/VscDocumentation/source/data/tier1data/clients/iron.rst

 iron is a Go-based client for interacting with Tier-1 Data (and other iRODS systems) that provides both a programmatic API and a command-line interface.
 This documentation covers the CLI usage for end users.

-Iron is a platform-independent command-line interface that provides reliable data transfer and serves as both an alternative iRODS client and a generic Tier-1 Data authentication tool.
+This tool is a platform-independent command-line interface that provides reliable data transfer and serves as both an alternative iRODS client and a generic Tier-1 Data authentication tool.
 Its built-in PAM interactive authentication eliminates the need for extra packages, making a single installation sufficient for all requirements.

 Installation
 ------------

+iron is currently installed on **all KU Leuven HPC clusters**.

-The CLI binary can be downloaded from https://github.com/kuleuven/iron/releases/latest. e.g. on a Linux system, macOS or Windows WSL.
+You may also install iron locally by downloading the CLI binary from from https://github.com/kuleuven/iron/releases/latest. e.g. on a Linux system, macOS or Windows WSL.
 Linux users can execute the snippet below to install iron CLI.

 .. code:: sh